 Acknowledging and signing off each work stage allows both client and architect to gauge the progress of the project.
-On large projects it is a good idea to know how much of a given work stage has been completed at any given time, so the Architect will report this at regular intervals, so the client has an understanding of the progress of the project.
+On large projects it is a good idea to know how much of the work stage has been completed at any given time, so the Architect will report this at regular intervals.
+This means that the client understands the progress of the project.

 What expertise and value do architects bring to a project?